-(9)(10) Self Directed HTS (SD HTS).
+(10) Self Directed HTS (SD HTS).
 SD HTS are provided per OAC 317:40-9-1.

-(10)(11) Self Directed Goods and Services (SD GS).
+(11) Self Directed Goods and Services (SD GS).
 SD GS are provided per OAC 317:40-9-1.

-(11)(12) Audiology services.
+(12) Audiology services.

-- (A) Minimum qualifications.
-Audiologists must have licensure as an audiologist by the Oklahoma Board of Examiners for Speech Pathology and Audiology per OAC 317:30-5-675 (d) (1). - (B) Description of services.
-Service description.
+(A) Minimum qualifications.
+Audiologists have licensure as an audiologist by the Oklahoma Board of Examiners for Speech Pathology and Audiology per OAC 317:30-5-675 (d) (1).

+(B) Service description.
 Audiology services include individual evaluation, treatment, and consultation in hearing to eligible members.
-Services are intended to maximize the member's auditory receptive abilities. - (i) The member's IP must_includeincludes a practitioner's prescription.
-For this Section's purposes-of this Section, practitioners are defined as licensed medical and osteopathic physicians, and physician assistants in accordance with rules and regulationsOAC 317:30-5-1 covering the OHCA SoonerCare program. - (ii) A minimum of fifteen (15) minutes for encounter and record documentation is required. - (C) Coverage limitations.
+Services are intended to maximize the member's auditory receptive abilities.

+(i) The member's IP includes a practitioner's prescription.
+For this Section's purposes, practitioners are defined as licensed medical and osteopathic physicians, and physician assistants in accordance with OAC 317:30-5-1 covering the OHCA SoonerCare program.

+(ii) A minimum of fifteen (15) minutes for encounter and record documentation is required.

+(C) Coverage limitations.
 Audiology services are provided in accordance with the member's IP.

-(12)(13) Prevocational services.
+(13) Prevocational services.

-- (A) Minimum qualifications.
-Prevocational services providers: - (i) Are at least eighteen (18) years of age; Are eighteen (18) years of age or older; - (ii) Complete the DHSOKDHS DDS-sanctioned training curriculum; - (iii) Were Are not convicted of, pled guilty to, or pled nolo contendere to misdemeanor assault and battery, or a felony per 56 O.S. § 1025.2, unless a waiver
+(A) Minimum qualifications.
+Prevocational services providers:

+(i) Are eighteen (18) years of age or older;

+(ii) Complete OKDHS DDS-sanctioned training curriculum;

+(iii) Are not convicted of, pled guilty to, or pled nolo contendere to misdemeanor assault and battery, or a felony per 56 O.S. § 1025.2, unless a waiver is granted per 56 O.S. § 1025.2; and